Share & Enjoy

 - Meat Cute: The Hedgehog Incident special extras & behind the scenes

 - Gail’s articles, thoughts & tidbits on Meat Cute

 Gail has no plans to produce this as a solo printed edition, it’s too short.

-Amazon #1 bestseller in Steampunk Fiction!
+Meat Cute was an Amazon #1 bestseller in Steampunk Fiction!

 Praise for Meat Cute